 The talent festival has an array of competitive activities to ensure that children of all age groups from children’s homes participate and gain immensely from competing against their peers.
 50 different competitions in arts – including flower arrangement, pot painting, clay modelling, elocution, dance, song etc and athletic and sporting competitions like sprint, high jump, shot put, volley ball, chess etc are conducted to facilitate maximum talent discovery.
 The event is peppered with entertainment, games, workshops and a science exhibition to keep the children busy even while they were not competing.

-- In New Delhi, Mumbai, Pune and Tiruchirapalli a one day arts event is scheduled for July-August
+- In New Delhi, Mumbai and Pune a one day arts event is scheduled for February 2018

 Children of classes 3 – 10